The Window (1991 film)

-The Window (Pəncərə) is a 1991 Azerbaijani drama film directed by Hasan Abluj and Anvar Abluj.
+The Window (Pəncərə) is a 1991 Soviet drama film directed by Hasan Abluj and Anvar Abluj.

 Plot

 The film reveals the contradictions between the "educator"-teachers and the "educated"-students in the boarding school, which is actually an orphanage, where lawlessness, violence, hypocrisy, and cruelty prevail.
-Little Ahsan (Ilham Babayev), forced to live in such contradictory conditions, but unable to adapt to these conditions, who misses his native home, finds the only way out - by throwing himself out of the window and perishes.
+Little Ahsan (Ilham Babayev), forced to live in such contradictory conditions, is unable to adapt to these conditions, misses his native home, and finds the only way out - by throwing himself out of the window and perishes.

 The film "Window" sounds like a warning, calling for a radical change in the educational system that cripples the fate of children.